derekmizak/Docker-Introduction/Session 1/Session1_Exercise1.md

 - **Docker Desktop vs. Docker Engine:**
   - **Docker Desktop** is used for Windows and macOS.
   - **Docker Engine** is installed directly on Linux systems.
+- **Commercial Licensing (2025):**
+  - Docker Desktop remains **free for personal use, education, and small businesses**.
+  - Organizations with **more than 250 employees OR more than $10 million in annual revenue** require a paid Docker subscription for commercial use.
+  - Docker Engine (Linux) remains free and open source.
+- **WSL 2 Requirements:**
+  - Windows users must have WSL version **2.1.5 or later** for optimal Docker Desktop performance.
+  - WSL 2 provides better performance and resource management compared to Hyper-V.

 ---